 Note again that our basic motivation in supporting anycasting was to minimize overheads or implementation for deployment as much as possible.
 We therefore focused on the difference between anycasting and multicasting to develop an anycast routing protocol through multicast routing protocols.
-Anycasting and multicasting have many similar characteristics while they also have some differences.
-Our first step in designing the anycast routing protocol is to clarify these similarities between anycasting and multicasting and then show how to modify the existing multicast routing protocols to support anycast routing.
-In this paper, we chose three multicast routing protocols that are currently available and widely used in IPv4 networks today; (1) the DVMRP (Distance Vector Multicast Routing Protocol) [5], (2) the MOSPF (multicast extension of OSPF) [6], and the PIM-SM (Protocol Independent Multicast-Sparse Mode) [7].
+Anycasting and multicasting have many similar characteristics as well as some differences.
+Our first step in designing the anycast routing protocol is to clarify the similarities between anycasting and multicasting, and then show how to modify the existing multicast routing protocols to support anycast routing.
+For this article we chose three multicast routing protocols that are currently available and widely used in IPv4 networks:

+- The Distance Vector Multicast Routing Protocol (DVMRP) [5] - The multicast extension of Open Shortest Path First (MOSPF) [6] - Protocol Independent Multicast-Sparse Mode (PIM-SM) [7]

-Since each multicast protocol has both advantages and disadvantages, we defined the anycast routing protocol based on all of these, i.e., (1) the Distance Vector Anycast Routing Protocol (DVARP), (2) the anycast extension of OSPF (AOSPF), and (3) the Protocol Independent Anycast Sparse Mode (PIA-SM).
+Since each multicast protocol has both advantages and disadvantages, we defined the anycast routing protocol based on all of these:

+- The Distance Vector Anycast Routing Protocol (DVARP) - The anycast extension of OSPF (AOSPF) - Protocol Independent Anycast Sparse Mode (PIA-SM)

 These will be presented in turn in the subsections that follow.
-When modifying these protocols, we considered the following differences between anycasting and multicasting (See Table I):
+When modifying these protocols, we considered the following differences between anycasting and multicasting (Table 1):

-• Communication form

-In anycasting, only one member communicates with the originator.
+- Communication form: In anycasting, only one member communicates with the originator.
 In multicasting, however, all members are equally treated in the routing table.
-A packet destined for an anycast address will be delivered to only one of the hosts with that address.

-Roles in client/server model An anycast address is assigned to the server in anycasting.
+A packet destined for an anycast address will be delivered to only one of the hosts with that address. - Roles in the client/server model: An anycast address is assigned to the server in anycasting.
 In multicasting, however, a multicast address is assigned to the client (i.e., multicast listener).
 Therefore, multicast membership may change frequently.
 If there are design points based on this feature in multicast routing protocols, we should modify these points.

-Note that comparisons of these anycast routing protocols will be presented in Subsection V-E along with some guidelines used in choosing the protocol.
+Note that comparisons of these anycast routing protocols will be presented later along with some guidelines used in choosing the protocol.